 The EU

 Sweden is a member of the European Union, the EU.
 Decisions taken by the EU affect everyone living in Sweden.
-Many of the Riksdag's decisions originate from the EU.
-This may, for example, include proposals about crime prevention or environmental issues.
+Many of the proposals that the Riksdag decides on originate from the EU.
+This may, for example, include proposals concerning environmental issues, agricultural policy, energy or crime prevention.

-There are also policy areas in which the EU cannot make decisions.
-These include the member states' housing policies and educational issues.
+There are also policy areas in which the EU cannot take decisions.
+These include the member states’ housing policies, healthcare and educational issues.

-The Government represents Sweden in the Council of Ministers.
-Sweden has 20 members in the European Parliament.
+The Government represents Sweden in the EU Council of Ministers.
+Within the European Parliament, 21 members come from Sweden.
+Sweden also has a commissioner in the European Commission.

 The municipalities

-Sweden has 290 municipalities.
+There are 290 municipalities in Sweden.
 They are responsible for many of the public services where we live.
-These include pre-schools, schools, social services and elderly care.
+These include pre-schools, waste management, schools, social services and elderly care.
 Each municipality has a municipal council.
 In the municipal councils, a body of local politicians takes decisions regarding the municipality.
 The decisions may, for example, concern the construction of a new public swimming pool or a new pre-school.

 The public agencies

-The task of the public agencies is to ensure that the Riksdag's and Government's decisions are implemented.
-For example, if the Riksdag decides to send a peacekeeping force to Afghanistan, it is the Swedish Armed Forces that ensure that this is done.
+The public agencies are responsible for ensuring that the Riksdag’s and the Government’s decisions are implemented.
+For example, if the Riksdag decides to send a peacekeeping force to Afghanistan, it is the Swedish Armed Forces that ensures that this is carried out.
+And if the Riksdag decides to change the grading system, it is the Swedish National Agency for Education that ensures that the decision is implemented.

 The public agencies on the Government website